-I’d have to disagree here.
+We’d have to disagree here.
 Most companies are looking for diverse qualities in consulting resumes, which usually are a combination of school, work, and miscellany.

 3. Whenever there is a borderline case, there is an internal team meeting to discuss who should get the interview.
 At this stage, the process becomes more random and you might as well flip a coin to find out your fate, because this is subjective and susceptible to many external variables.

 Very true.
 As noted before, networking with consultants can significantly help your chances, especially if you’re a borderline candidate.
 In addition, producing a high-quality consulting cover letter and resume will also help, because in these internal meetings those are the only 2 pieces of paper they’re reviewing